 Berkeley Latenight Basketball

-In 1993, after Guy Benjamin returned to coach college football on Bill Walsh's staff at Stanford, I was appointed AUP's new executive director and moved the organization's operations to Berkeley.
+In 1993, after Guy Benjamin returned to coach college football on Bill Walsh's staff at Stanford, I was appointed AUP's interim executive director and moved the organization's operations across the Bay to Berkeley.

 Modeled after the Midnight Basketball Program, Berkeley Latenight Basketball offered participants and members of the community with a year-round program on Friday evenings and Saturday afternoons consisting of a series of educational workshops for substance abuse, health & wellness, conflict resolution, continued education, and employment training & job placement.
 After the weekly workshop sessions, participants engaged in the program's competitive basketball league.

 Throughout its duration (1993-2009), the program used basketball to help steer hundreds and hundreds of young people throughout the East Bay in a more positive direction.
 Berkeley Latenight Basketball was conducted weekly at Berkeley High School, West Campus, Martin Luther King Jr. Recreation Center, and on Saturdays afternoons at the University of California's People's Park.